kassietan/number-sliding-game/proposal.md

 - add a delay between solving the puzzle and having the win screen appear
 - improve the UI
   - specifically, fix the "titles" (i.e. "16 SQUARES")
-  - hover effect for the "buttons"
+  - hover effect for the "buttons" perhaps
-    - fill in the text when hovered
   - make the win screen look a LOT better
   - fix the colour scheme